-We’re here to give you some really good news: up to two-thirds of clothes’ carbon footprint occurs after you take it home.
+Good news: up to two-thirds of clothes’ carbon footprint occurs after you take it home.
 That’s incredible because a lot of all the nasty stuff in the fashion industry is in your hands to fix.
 The extra good news is that it’s not even hard stuff to do.
 Here are some easy ways to make a difference.

 Only wash as needed.
 Not only will you save water and detergent, your clothes will last way longer.
 Next time you don’t do laundry in a while, you’re not being lazy, you’re just being a super good person.

 When you do the wash, set your washer to “cold” to save energy and help your clothes live a little longer (heat can break fibers down).
 Also, switching from hot water to cold or warm every four out of five loads would save 864 pounds of CO2 per year².
 That’s the same energy as a 30-minute blow dry twice a week for a year.
 Pass the round brush.

 Use spot cleaner.
 If it’s only dirty in one teeny place, exercise that spot cleaner.

 Consider bagging and putting it in the freezer for a day or two - this will kill bacteria and odors, keep your jeans in better shape and is just a chill way to do laundry that your science teacher would have loved.